complexbrains/EEG_Source_Reconstruction/README.md

             tkmedit <subjectID> <subject1.mgz>

-- And now you are good to go to run the construction.
+- And now you are good to run the construction.
 The parcellation process contains many steps, but don't worry, we already have **recon-all** batched script to help us to run all those steps smoothly and even realizing it.
 You can find more about those steps from [this very page](http://surfer.nmr.mgh.harvard.edu/fswiki/ReconAllDevTable).
 The only thing you need to do is to feed the parameters and run it.
-However you can still modify the code to remove the steps you think they are unneccessary for your own purpose.
-Depending on the processing steps, the whole pipeline will take some time depending on the processor of your pc of course, but estimated time might be a day per person in average.
+However, you can still modify the code to remove the steps you think they are unnecessary for your own purpose.
+Depending on the processing steps, the whole pipeline will take some time depending on the processor of your pc of course, but estimated time might be a day per person on average.

       recon-all -all -subjid <subject_id>

  - If you want to convert the resulting .mgz files to nifti format for further use, then please use the below command.
 Here the parameter **--out_orientation RAS** is to flip your structural files to match with your functionals.
-In source reconstruction step this might not carry an importance but if you will use this segmentation later in your fMRI analysis it is better to use this paramater while you convert between files.
+In source reconstruction step this might not carry importance but if you will use this segmentation later in your fMRI analysis it is better to use this parameter while you convert between files.

              mri_convert --out_orientation RAS  -rt nearest --reslice_like <reference.nii or reference.nii.gz> <subject1_output.mgz> <subject1_output.nii>